Sumit262601/PERN-Todo/README.md

 	- Import the database schema from `backend/database/schema.sql`.

 5. Configure environment variables:
-	- Create a .env file in the backend directory.
+   	- Create db.js in your project's server folder then follow the steps below.
 	```
  	user: "your database_user name",
  	password: "your database_password",